DTMF (song): South America

+Oceania

+In New Zealand, the song made its initial entry at number 32 upon its release.
+After the Super Bowl LX halftime show, the song re-entered the chart at number four as its new peak.
+In Australia, the song debuted and peaked at number four.

 Europe

 "DTMF" was an instant success across the European continent, debuting straight into the top ten in Austria, France, Germany, Greece, Italy, Luxembourg, Netherlands, Poland, Spain, and Switzerland.
 The song debuted at number one in Luxembourg, while reaching number one during its second week in France, Greece, Italy, Portugal, Spain, and Switzerland.
 The song became his seventeenth number one and seventieth top ten song in Spain, extending his own record as the artist with the most number one songs in the country's history.
 It would also mark his first ever top ten song in Austria, Belgium, Germany, Greece, Netherlands, and Poland.
-In the United Kingdom, "DTMF" debuted at 45 and jumped to 26 in its second week, becoming the highest peaking Latin song in the United Kingdom of the 2020's decade, and the highest peaking Latin song overall since Luis Fonsi and Daddy Yankee's "Despacito".
-In other European countries, "DTMF" also charted in Belgium (5), Czech Republic (41), Hungary (33), Iceland (17), Ireland (15), Latvia (8), Romania (16), Slovakia (11), and Sweden (22).
+In the United Kingdom, "DTMF" debuted at 45 and jumped to 26 in its second week, becoming the highest peaking Latin song in the United Kingdom of the 2020s decade, and the highest peaking Latin song overall since Luis Fonsi and Daddy Yankee's "Despacito".
+After the halftime show, the song reached a new peak at number four.
+In other European countries, "DTMF" also charted in Belgium (5), Czech Republic (5), Hungary (5), Iceland (1), Ireland (2), Latvia (1), Romania (1), Slovakia (2), and Sweden (7).
 The song received a Platinum certification in Spain for selling 60,000 units.

 Global

 Globally, it has topped the charts in over 20 countries.
 On the issue dated January 25, 2025, "DTMF" reached a new peak of number one on the Billboard Global 200 chart, earning 130.5 million official streams and 3,000 digital downloads worldwide.
 It became Bad Bunny's fourth song to top the chart.
 On the same issue date, it reached a peak of number two on the Billboard Global Excl.
-US chart, marking his 23rd top ten hit on the chart, and breaking his tie with Taylor Swift (20) for the all time record.
+US chart, marking his 23rd top ten hit on the chart, and breaking his tie with Taylor Swift (20) for the all-time record.